AbhiramPollur/FlipkartReviews/README.md

 1. Clone the repository.
 2. Install dependencies using 'pip install -r requirements.txt'.
+3. Before running the Flask app, make sure to download the nltk 'vader_lexicon' package which is in the code for the Flask app.
-3. Run the Flask app with 'python app.py'.
+4. Run the Flask app with 'python app.py'.

 ## Note